fengxia41103/myblog/content/thoughts/lost job.md

 only reasonable profits, and disgusts many people, your job is safe.
-Of course, here lies the other extreme of the spectrum, that the job is challenging to the point that human simply doesn't know how to model it or even understand it, say, `write me a awesome novel`, `play the piano like Mozart did` &mdash; unless you can define `awesomeness` and can model `Mozart` style, you are out of luck.
+Of course, here lies the other extreme of the spectrum, that the job is challenging to the point that human simply doesn't know how to model it or even understand it, say, `write me an awesome novel`, `play the piano like Mozart did` &mdash; unless you can define `awesomeness` and can model `Mozart` style, you are out of luck.